Po-Jen/robot-lab-tracking/README.md

 # List of Top Robot Labs
 ## Intro
-A good way to keep up with the newest robot technolory is to follow top labs doing robotic research.
+A good way to keep up with the newest robot technology is to follow top labs doing robotic research.

 ## Categories
 + Visual Perception: [github](robot-lab-tracking-visual-perception.md)